Rare color home movies from the late 1940s show Judy at home with her daughter Liza Minnelli, and her mother, Ethel Gumm.

-When it came to live performances, there is no one who has ever come close to the magical electric energy that was Judy Garland on stage.
-Even through the distancing and cold medium of television and film, she was (and still is) able to connect with audiences – on all levels of emotions.
+When it came to live performances, no one has ever come close to the magical electric energy that was Judy Garland on stage.
+Even via the distancing and cold medium of television and film, she was (and still is) able to connect with audiences – on all levels of emotions.

 OVER THE RAINBOW – March 5, 1944